Konctantin/CSharpAssembler/Input/X86 Opcodes/Syntax.md

 	alias d = destination;

+### Including a script ###
+Scripts may be included in other scripts.
+To do so, specify the path to the script as a string, preceded by the `include` keyword.
+The path is relative to the main script, and the `.inc` extension may be ommitted when the file name does not contain any dots.

+	include "amdsyntax";

 ### Defining an opcode ###
 An opcode definition starts with the keyword `opcode` followed by the special platform identifier.
 Then the actual mnemonic of the opcode, and the body of the opcode containing the properties and the opcode variants.